 They surround themselves with the best and the brightest.

 Inventions are often created in a lab.
 Innovations are made in society.
 Entrepreneurs that cross the bridge from inventor to leader seek out the best and the brightest minds to collaborate with.
 They find mentors and teammates with a diverse set of expertise.
 They surround themselves with talented comrades – oftentimes those that are even more talented than themselves – and they seek to learn as much as they can from them.

 They gather information from disparate sources.

 As successful entrepreneurs begin to surround themselves with talented individuals, they recognize the value of the insights they are receiving and they begin to seek out more and more.
 They are naturally curious, ask a lot of questions, begin to read more often, and find more ways to gather intelligence.
-They collect myriads of information across a wide variety of related fields and sources and many of them provide context regarding how their invention may be used, adapted, or become mainstream.
+They collect a myriad of information across a wide variety of related fields and sources and many of them provide context regarding how their invention may be used, adapted, or become mainstream.

 They value finding the right answer more than being right.

 Entrepreneurs are notoriously stubborn, but, successful entrepreneurs are also dedicated to success.
 While they remain committed to their mission, they begin to develop a hypothesis around what their company might become.
-They begin to imagine the future, and incubate ideas of how their company might look in the future based upon the data-points that they have collected.
+They begin to imagine the future and incubate ideas of how their company might look in the future based upon the data points that they have collected.
 They begin to see into the future and paint a picture of how they will succeed.

 They develop the 3 sights of vision.